Iron Infusion: Benefits, Side Effects & What to Expect

 Fewer digestive side effects | Bypasses the gastrointestinal tract, avoiding issues like nausea and constipation. |

-Improved energy and well-being | Improvements in fatigue, focus, and physical stamina are reported after iron infusion. |
+Improved energy and well-being | Improvements in fatigue, focus, and physical stamina are reported. |

 Preventing Complications | Timely management and replenishment of iron levels will eliminate the risk of complications. |